multiversx/mx-docs/docs/validators/node-upgrades.md

 - the Elrond Mainnet is at epoch `590`.
 - currently, the node binary doesn't know about the `PayableBySC` metadata so if one wants to try it, an error like `invalid metadata` will be returned.
-- at epoch `600`, we release a new node binary that contains the `PayableBySC` metadata that will become activate starting with epoch `613`.
+- at epoch `600`, we release a new node binary that contains the `PayableBySC` metadata that will become active starting with epoch `613`.
 - all nodes operators perform the upgrade.
 - when epoch `613` begins, that metadata will be activated and smart contracts can now have that flag.
 - if one wants to issue a smart contract that is `PayableBySC`, it will work.

-- nodes that didn't perform the upgrade will produce a different output of the transaction (as compared to the majority) and won't be able to advance in the consensus.
+- nodes that didn't perform the upgrade will produce a different output of the transaction (as compared to the majority) and won't be able to keep up with the rest of the chain.

 *Backwards compatibility explained*:
 If one wants to process all the blocks since genesis (via `full archive` or via `import-db`) with the released binary